GispoCoding/geospatial-text-analysis/README.md

 # geospatial-text-analysis
-Notebook and QGIS project for analyzing Open311 API data
+Notebook and QGIS project for visualizing Open311 API data

 ![QGIS project and visualization of categories](readme.png)